Other Lifestyle Factors

 E-cigarettes (“vaping”) do not contain tobacco but there is conflicting information about their safety.
 They are not regulated, and their long-term impact on health is not yet known.

-Not smoking or giving up smoking is the best way to reduce your own cancer risk and the risk to those around you, followed by maintaining a healthy weight, eating a healthy diet and keeping active.
+Not smoking or giving up smoking is the best way to reduce your own cancer risk and the risk to those around you, followed by maintaining a healthy weight, eating a healthy diet, and keeping active.

 There is a lot of free information and support available to help with giving up smoking, from the National Institutes of Health and related factsheets from the Centers for Disease Control and Prevention.

-Sun, vitamin D, and cancer
+Sun, Vitamin D, and Cancer

 The majority of skin cancer cases are caused by too much exposure to ultraviolet (UV) radiation from the sun and, increasingly, from sunbeds.
 Between 2 and 3 million skin cancers occur globally each year, and rates are rising.
 Melanoma, which is the least common but most serious type of skin cancer, causes the majority of deaths from the disease.
 The risk of melanoma rises with age, but it is increasingly one of the most common cancers among young people.

 Most cases of skin cancer could be prevented by avoiding overexposure to UV rays.
 UVA and UVB are the two main types of sun rays, and both cause skin cancer by damaging the DNA in our skin cells.
-Some groups of people are more at risk of the skin damage that leads to skin cancer than others, including children and those with fair skin or red or light-coloured hair.
-Sunburn also increases the risk of skin cancer; getting sunburn just once every two years can triple your risk of melanoma.
+Some groups of people are more at risk of the skin damage that leads to skin cancer than others, including children and those with fair skin or red or light-colored hair.
+Sunburn also increases the risk of skin cancer; getting a sunburn just once every two years can triple your risk of melanoma.
 So if you’ve had sunburn in the past you need to do more to protect your skin in the future.

-The best ways to enjoy the sun safely and protect yourself from sun damage that could lead to skin cancer are: not staying in the sun too long, especially between 11am and 3pm between March and October; applying high-factor sunscreen frequently; and wearing a hat, sunglasses and clothes that cover your arms and legs.
+The best ways to enjoy the sun safely and protect yourself from sun damage that could lead to skin cancer are: not staying in the sun too long, especially between 11 am and 3 pm between March and October; applying high-factor sunscreen frequently; and wearing a hat, sunglasses, and clothes that cover your arms and legs.
 It’s important to protect your skin even when you already have a tan.
 Avoid using sunbeds or tanning booths.
-Fake tan is safer than using sunbeds, but melanotan injections are illegal and unsafe.
+Fake tan is safer than using sunbeds, but Melanotan injections are illegal and unsafe.